-This command is used to create or open an MSI, you can not use most other commands before this one as the MSI is unavailable for modification!
-This command is can currently only be used once per script.
+This command is used to create or open an MSI.
+You can not use most other commands before this one as the MSI is unavailable for modification!
+This command can currently only be used once per script.

 This command takes these parameters:

 You may wish to read template ".IDT" files to populate standard tables.